jsamoocha/pysweat/README.md

 rolling/moving window operations of arbitrary complexity that use the same attributes from other observations.

 ## Features
-Aggregation of observations to a new attribute of a higher-order entity, e.g. every speed measure in a stream becoming the average speed of an activity.
+Aggregation of observations to a new attribute of a higher-order entity, e.g. all speed measures in a stream become the average speed of an activity.